 He turned and stared down with a frown at his wife, she was laying on a beach towel on the floor boards, his daughter next to her.
-It was just after one, when the sun rays would come in and grant them thirty minutes of sun, and every day since the lockdown had began over a month ago they would pretend they were at the beach.
+It was just after one, when the sun rays would come in and grant them,—for thirty minutes—, thirty centimetres of sunlight.
+They took turns, and every day they would pretend they were at the beach.

-She really had made an effort this time, –he thought–.
-They were both wearing their new swimsuits.
+She really had made an effort this time, —he though—.
+They were both in their bathers.
 His wife had over sized sunglasses.

 “Did you hear me?” she yelled.

 He ignored her, and turned to the window again.
-That day the river was calm, and so blue!
-The sun high.
-He tried to breathe deep as he focused on the mulberry trees now sprouting.
+That day the river was calm., and the sun so high.
+He focused on the mulberry trees now sprouting, all along the empty footpath.
 There were no police in the area.
 It felt good to see.
-The apartment had never being so quiet, the air never so clean, he couldn’t smell any car fumes.
-He felt his daughter’s small and soft hand slip into his.
-She stood next to him and together they looked out, everything outside was lovely.
+The apartment had never being so quiet, nor the air so clean, he couldn’t smell any car fumes any more.
+He felt his daughter’s small soft hand slip into his.
+She stood next to him and together they looked out.

 “Not today” he snapped.